TS000/lighthouse-developer-portal/docs/catalog-entry.md

 These are template variables that can be modified in the frontend as a sequence.
 It can either be one Step if you want one extensive list of different fields in the frontend, or it can be broken up into multiple extra steps, rendered as additional steps in the scaffolder plugin frontend.

-You can find more [here](https://backstage.io/docs/features/software-templates/writing-templates).
+You can learn more about writing templates in [Backstage documentation](https://backstage.io/docs/features/software-templates/writing-templates).

 ## Kind: API

-A complete list of `kind: API` specific fields can be found [here](https://backstage.io/docs/features/software-catalog/descriptor-format#kind-api).
+A complete list of `kind: API` specific fields can be found in [Backstage documentation](https://backstage.io/docs/features/software-catalog/descriptor-format#kind-api).

 ### spec.type [required]

 The type of the API definition as a string.
-The software catalog accepts any kind of value, but an organization should take great care to establish a proper taxonomy for these.

-The current set of well-known and common values for this field is:
+The software catalog accepts any kind of value, but the Lighthouse developer portal understands the following set of well-known and common values for this field:

 - **openapi** - An API definition in YAML or JSON format based on the [OpenAPI](https://swagger.io/specification/) v2 or v3 spec.
-- **asyncapi** - An API definition baesd on the [AsyncAPI](https://www.asyncapi.com/docs/specifications/v2.2.0) spec.
+- **asyncapi** - An API definition based on the [AsyncAPI](https://www.asyncapi.com/docs/specifications/v2.2.0) spec.
 - **graphql** - An API definition based on [GraphQL schemas](https://spec.graphql.org/) for consuming GraphQL based APIs.
 - **grpc** An API definition based on [Protocol Bufferes](https://developers.google.com/protocol-buffers) to use with [gRPC](https://grpc.io/).

+Again, if you have a unique type not covered by this list, please submit feedback.

 ### spec.lifecycle [required]